All Episodes

 And that's where I was with the last caller.

-I've asked staff who had no trouble understanding his words what he was saying and here's the here's the consensus and the opinions here run the gamut but we have a consensus.
+So I have asked staff who had no trouble understanding his words what he was saying.

-And so the low information voter is not simply low information because the person's low information low information because of what he's being fed by the high information people who are spreading a bunch of BS.
+He's low information because of what he's being fed by the high-information people who are spreading a bunch of BS.

 And his example after Trotsky and Stalin was the global warming crowd.

-So you have a bunch of people who are otherwise well they're scientists.
+So you have a bunch of people who are otherwise, well, they're scientists.

-They're thought to be and this is part of the game by the way brilliant science uncorrupted by politics.
+They're thought to be, and this is part of the game, by the way, brilliant science uncorrupted by politics.

-That's what everybody thinks and it's not true but they think it is so these people in their white coats they run around they talk about all this so called science and global warming the low information people lap it up without questioning it because they don't question the credibility of the so-called high information people who are simply engaging in a massive disinformation campaign.
+The low information people lap it up without questioning it because they don't question the credibility of the so-called high-information people who are simply engaging in a massive disinformation campaign.

-The economists do it.
+Economists do it.

-Now this assumes that the high information people know they're lying.
+Now, this assumes that the high-information people know they're lying.

 Do they really believe this stuff or are they knowingly engaged in a disinformation campaign?